 What is the medical expense tax deduction?

 First and foremost, it’s important to understand how the medical expense tax deduction works.
-If your medical expenses over the course of a tax year exceed 7.5 percent of your adjusted gross income (AGI), you can deduct that difference.
+If your qualifying medical expenses over the course of a tax year exceed 7.5 percent of your adjusted gross income (AGI), you can deduct that difference.
 This is true for anyone, whether you live in a retirement community like a CCRC or not.

 Medical expense tax deductions in a CCRC

 The reason for this is because with some CCRC residency contracts, a portion of your entry fee and monthly fee may be applied toward future medical expenses.
-Essentially, this portion is considered a pre-paid medical expense, and thus may be included as part of your annual medical expenses.
+Essentially, this portion is considered a prepaid medical expense, and thus may be included as part of your annual medical expenses.

 For a lifecare contract (Type A) and, to a lesser degree, a modified fee-for-service contract (Type B), it is more common that a portion of your fee is considered a pre-paid healthcare expense.
 In rare circumstances, a smaller deduction may even be available for a fee-for-service contract (Type C), if it can be clearly shown by the organization that some part of the fee(s) is being used to subsidize the cost of care delivered by the community.